Last Updated on

 Since a lot of the places we get food from don’t come with fruits and vegetables, I will often buy a bunch of produce on the weekend and add to our dinners.
 If we pick up BBQ chicken then I might also add berries and cucumbers on the side.

-One way I have tried to manage my time is by tackling one or two chores on weeknights after the kids go to bed.
+One way I have tried to manage my time as a working mom is by tackling one or two chores on weeknights after the kids go to bed.
 One night I will do a load of laundry or two.
 Another night I will wash all the bottles and Sippy cups.
 Another day I will make pumpkin bread so the kids have yummy breakfast that is ready to go for the next few days.

 Letting it go

 I used to get so stressed out when not everything was done before I went to bed but I realized it would never all be done.
 Instead, I try to have as much ready for the next day before I go to bed, so mornings are not as stressful.
 I have the coffee ready to go, lunches made, bottles labeled and clothes laid out.